Andrae Patterson

-Andrae Malone Patterson (born November 12, 1975) is an American former professional basketball player who currently works with the Portland Trail Blazers as the assistant General Manager.
-He played college basketball with Indiana.
+Andrae Malone Patterson (born November 12, 1975) is an American former professional basketball player who currently works with the Portland Trail Blazers as the assistant general manager.
+He played college basketball for the Indiana Hoosiers.

 College career

-Patterson played college basketball at Indiana University under head coach Bobby Knight.
+Patterson played college basketball for the Indiana Hoosiers under head coach Bobby Knight.

 Professional career

-The Minnesota Timberwolves drafted him in the second round of the 1998 NBA Draft with the 46th overall pick.
+The Minnesota Timberwolves drafted him in the second round of the 1998 NBA draft with the 46th overall pick.
 He played in 40 career regular season games with Minnesota, through the 1999-2000 season.
 Following his NBA career, Patterson had several stops in Europe, including Zadar, Ricoh Manresa, Ironi Ashkelon, Panellinios, and most notably Adecco Estudiantes, before joining Aigaleo in 2007.

 On July 1, 2015, Patterson joined the Utah Jazz front office as player personnel/player programs coordinator.